ISO 4217 Currency Codes

 Tips and notes

-• The numeric code is handy when a system cannot carry Latin letters, and it usually matches the country’s ISO 3166-1 numeric code.
+• The numeric code is useful in systems that cannot carry Latin letters (financial messaging formats, legacy EDI systems) and usually mirrors the country’s ISO 3166-1 numeric code.

-• Codes beginning with X are not ordinary currencies; filter them out if you only want spendable money.
+• Codes beginning with X are not ordinary national currencies — they are supranational (EUR is an exception), commodity (XAU = gold, XAG = silver), or testing codes.
+Filter them out if you only want spendable money.

-• Pair every monetary amount with its currency code in storage — an amount without a currency is meaningless and a common source of bugs.
+• Pair every monetary amount with its currency code in storage.
+An integer amount without a currency code is meaningless — you cannot know if 1000 means ten dollars, one thousand yen, or one dinar.